MoreliaTalk/morelia_server/docs/source/development.rst

 ``--output-file ./log/flake8.log`` - path to file where flake8 saved all information about occurrences errors and warnings

-2. Running unittest for testing code (``tests`` it's a directory contains all test for project):
+3. Running unittest for testing code (``tests`` it's a directory contains all test for project):

 ::

  pipenv run coverage run -m unittest discover tests

-Creating a pool-request
+Creating a pull-request
 -----------------------

 For making changes to development branch Morelia Server.